chris-groves/CV/README.md

 ### Committed Learner

-Working as an IT Trainer required me to always learn new applications and features.
-I needed to not only understand the new content but also be prepared to share it with staff whilst linking it to businesses processes.
-I supported a team who worked with service users convicted of sexual offences when a new application was released to manage their work.
-I began by learning the application's functionality and then linking this to day to day team operations, such as booking service users onto class sessions and recording attendance.
+As an IT Trainer I supported a team who worked with people convicted of sexual offences when a new application was released to manage their work.
+I began by learning the application's functionality and day to day team processes.
+This ensured the team could use the application effectively for their needs.

-Whilst studying at Makers Academy, I picked up the ability to learn new languages and technologies.
+Whilst studying at Makers, I picked up the ability to learn new languages and technologies.
 For my final team project I used Unity, C# and Visual Studio, with no prior experience, to bring the Dragon Pirates game to life.
 Since finishing the course I have learnt Python and its Unittest testing framework from scratch to write a 'Fizzbuzz' programme.

 ### Teamwork

-I am great at working with others to produce outcomes.
-Working as an IT Trainer, I collaborated with my counterparts across the country to produce a national curriculum.
-I was a new trainer at the time so it was a good opportunity to learn from more experienced colleagues and also offer fresh ideas.
-I co-wrote lesson plans and materials which were reviewed by my colleagues and provided my own feedback on work done by others.
-The result was a suite of lesson plans and materials which could be used by new and experienced trainers alike to ensure consistent content in training sessions across the country.
+I collaborated with my IT trainer counterparts to produce a national curriculum.
+I was a new trainer at the time so it was a great opportunity to learn from more experienced colleagues and offer my fresh ideas.
+I co-wrote lesson plans and supporting documents, feeding back on work done by others.
+The result was a set of materials which could be used by new and experienced trainers alike to ensure consistent training sessions across the country.
+I enjoyed seeing how working together, with our varying knowledge and experience, produced a great outcome.

-Makers team projects - Acebook
+### Communication

+I have strong communication skills, demonstrated during the Makers Facebook clone project.
+I researched continuous integration technology options to use in our project, playing an integral role in the decision made with a clear explanation of my findings and positive engagement in the team discussion.
+I led stand-ups and retros during the project, sharing my thoughts and encouraging everyone to contribute.
+I wrote clear commit messages such as ‘feat: restrict password length to max 10 characters’ and used a clear name for a feature branch: ‘likes-on-comments’.
+My efforts ensured the team collaborated effectively and produced a good Ruby on Rails product at the end of the two weeks.

+### Mentoring

+I have enjoyed the mentoring experience gained as a trainer side and at Makers.
+To compliment my love of learning, I am enthusiastic about sharing my knowledge and experience with others.
+I regularly attended process workshops at Makers which involved observing a fellow student tackle a problem, providing feedback on their process at the end.
+I paired with a variety of students, some further through the course than myself, others less so.
+It was great to support fellow students, regardless of their position in relation to mine.
+It also provided a great opportunity to reflect and further my own understanding.

 ## Education